Market research was always thought of as anonymous, confidential, and proprietary.

 If you practice on-site SEO and track your site rankings, collecting valuable backlinks is key.
 Without backlinks, it becomes that much more difficult to rank within the top 10 search queries of Google.

-PR polling helps your site attract many new backlinks from just one study.
+A public relations survey helps your site attract many new backlinks from just one study.

 This is probably the most common question when it comes to surveys.